fbpx

 Skagit Valley College members may need to travel in the course of conducting research, attending conferences, or other business/educational purposes.
 Guidelines exist to assist the booking of travel, and to ensure the responsible use of College funds.
 The SVC Travel Policy officially documents responsibilities, requirements, and additional resources to help arrange College sponsored travel.
 This includes monitoring pre-approvals, assisting with booking travel, training on travel policies and procedures, auditing and approving travel expense reports, and other travel-related tasks.

-Car rentals can be reimbursed, or charged, to a Business Services credit card to ensure the traveler is covered by the insurance and benefits available through the credit card program.
-The College utilizes Enterprise/National as the preferred car rental agency.
+Car rentals can be reimbursed or charged to a Business Services credit card.
+The College has a contract with Enterprise/National.
 Travelers should book with either Enterprise or National unless there is no option available for the desired location.
+Contact Teresa Miller for instructions on how to use our state contract with Enterprise/National.

-Rentals are limited to the “standard” vehicle class unless circumstances dictate a larger vehicle is needed for the business purpose.
-If a traveler needs to rent a passenger van they should contact the Facilities for Motor Pool availability.
-Renting a vehicle in lieu of using the motor pool or personal vehicle may be approved by the traveler’s supervisor on a case-by-case basis.
+Rentals are limited to the standard vehicle class unless circumstances dictate a larger vehicle is needed for the business purpose.
+If a traveler needs to rent a passenger van they should contact Facilities for Motor Pool availability.
+Renting a vehicle in lieu of using the Motor Pool or personal vehicle may be approved by the traveler’s supervisor on a case-by-case basis.

 Fuel/Gas

-Fuel and gas can be reimbursed, or charged, to a Business Services credit card when it’s for College or rental vehicles.
+Fuel and gas can be reimbursed or charged to a Business Services credit card when it’s for College Motor Pool or rental vehicles.
 Receipts must indicate if the vehicle was a College car or rental car.

 Mileage Reimbursement

-Mileage can be reimbursed for the use of a personal automobile for business purposes at the current IRS rate (62.5 cents per mile).
-Requests for reimbursements may be submitted at any rate not to exceed the current reimbursement rate.
+Mileage can be reimbursed for the use of a personal automobile for business purposes at the current IRS rate.
+Departments may choose to pay a mileage rate lower than the IRS rate but must be agreed in advance of travel.
 The College does not pay mileage in advance of travel.

 Non-Reimbursable Expenses